-Growing a successful edible garden involves timing things right.
+Growing a successful edible garden involves timing.
 Sowing the right seeds at the right time makes optimum use of space and allows you to stagger your harvest.
 But before choosing your seed packets and eagerly planting your plot, remember that soil temperature is critical to seed germination.
-So for a June plant, match your region's average soil temperatures with vegetables best suited to those conditions.
+If seeds are planted in soil that is too cool, you'll lose both money and precious growing time.
+So for June planting, match your region's average soil temperatures with the vegetables best suited to those conditions.

-Some think it's a lesson in futility to grow vegetables in Alaska, the Rocky Mountains, and northern New England.
-But actually, certain hardy plants do well in cool climates.
-When everyone else's arugula and lettuces have gone to seed, gardeners in the north are planting their second crop for season-long salads.
+Zones 2 and 3 encompass Alaska, North Central U.S., Northern New England, and the Rockies.
+Some think it's an exercise in futility to grow vegetables in these areas, but certain hardy plants do well in cool climates.
+When everyone else's arugula and lettuces have gone to seed, gardeners in the north are planting a second crop for season-long salads.

-Zones 4 and 5 (Northern Midwest and Southern New England)
+Zones 4 and 5

-By June, summer temperatures should be in full swing in zones 4 and 5.
+By June, summer temperatures should be in full swing in zones 4 and 5 of the Northern Midwest and Southern New England.
 However, you can still get away with sowing hardy greens like chard, kale, and some lettuces (though certain types of lettuce may go to seed if the temperature climbs too high).
 All root vegetables, like carrots, beets, and parsnips, will do well sown in June.
-And carrots and parsnips can even withstand a little snowfall in late autumn to set their sweetness before harvest.
+Carrots and parsnips can even withstand a little snowfall in late autumn to set their sweetness before harvest.
 Sow your second radish crop at this time, too.

 Zones 6 and 7

-Zones 8 to 10 (Southern United States and California)
+Zones 8 to 10

-Just inland you need to irrigate to provide enough water for seeds to sprout.
+Some crops may have peaked by June in sunny California and the southern United States, which are zones 8 to 10.
+While New Englanders are just starting to see a variety of veggies on their plates, Californians are eating nothing but homegrown vegetables.
+Sowing in warm climates in what seems to be full-bore summer can be tricky.
+Just inland, you need to rinse to provide enough water for seeds to sprout.
 But coastal Californians can use the reprieve of the marine layer to help with sprouting.
-Try tomatoes, melons, corn, and okra in zones 8 through 10 in June.
-But make sure to cover seeds with row cover to keep them from drying out.
+Try tomatoes, melons, corn, and okra in zones 8 through 10 in June, but cover seeds with row cover to keep them from drying out.

-Zones 11 to 13 (Hawaii)
+Zones 11 to 13